jmarca/cas_validate/README.md

 </cas:serviceResponse>
 ```

-but there is an alternate way that simply lists the attributes as so:
+But there is an alternate way that simply lists the attributes as so:

 ```xml
 <cas:serviceResponse xmlns:cas='http://www.yale.edu/tp/cas'>